x-ji/hpylm-word-segmentation/README.md

 The program is contained in the folder `julia-hpylm`.
 It is implemented in the Julia programming language.
 Please first install Julia following the instructions at https://julialang.org/downloads/

-Please note that currently Julia [doesn't yet fully support compilation to binary executables](https://stackoverflow.com/questions/50608970/if-a-julia-script-is-run-from-the-command-line-does-it-need-to-be-re-compiled-e).
-The support is experimental and I haven't tried it on this project.
-One can still choose to run the program from the command line, but it will need to be compiled anew every time it's run again, which will take some time.
-Therefore, the most popular practice is to use one REPL session to load the module first, and perform all the work without leaving the session.
-Of course, it's also possible to restart the REPL session to continue the work, after the model file has been saved.

 To run the program (with Julia version >= 1.0):

-1. launch a Julia REPL in the project root folder with the `julia` command.
+1. launch a Julia REPL in the `julia-hpylm` folder with the `julia` command.
+   (N.B.: If the REPL wasn't launched in that folder, you may execute `cd("julia-hpylm")` to switch the current working directory.)
 2. You may need to install some packages first with the following commands:
    ```
    using Pkg
+   Pkg.add("StatsBase")
    Pkg.add("SpecialFunctions")
    Pkg.add("Distributions")
-   Pkg.add("Pipe")
    Pkg.build("Arpack")
    ```
 3. Run `include("HPYLM.jl")`